 Why is a Perfect or Excellent Score Important?

-Getting a perfect score will definitely give you bragging rights, but any score over 800 will also give you the same benefits.
+Getting a perfect score will definitely give you bragging rights.
+But any score over 800 will also give you the same benefits.
 Having a score in the 800 range means you’re more likely to get approved for a credit card or a loan.
-This is because the lender will see you as a responsible credit holder because you pay bills on time and make good money decisions.
+The lender will see you as a responsible credit holder because you pay bills on time and make good money decisions.
 You’ll also get access to lower interest rates which are crucial in helping repay loans — even a 2% difference could mean several thousand dollars.
-Ultimately, the lower the interest rate, the easier it will be to repay your loan in the long term, plus you’ll save money.
+Ultimately, the lower the interest rate, the easier it will be to repay your loan in the long term.
+Plus, you’ll save money.

 How Do I Attain a Perfect Credit Score?